EPCCed/APT-python4hpc/lectures/01/README.md

 - Next lecture will cover Cython, PyPy and Numba

-- First practical will give you a chance to experiment improving Python performance using approaches from this and the next lecture
+- First practical will give you a chance to experiment improving Python performance using approaches from this lecture (and the next)